Let me show you how to transform the decor you already have by mud painting. Yes, actual mud! You will love this easy and cheap DIY!

 Step 4 of Mud Painting: Let Mud dry in the Sun

-Set the planter in a sunny area.
-It shouldn’t take more than a couple hours for the mud to dry.
+Once your planter is completely covered with mud, set the planter in a sunny area to dry.
+It shouldn’t take more than a couple of hours for the mud to dry.
 If you are in a crunch (or impatient), try using a blow dryer to speed up the drying process.

 Step 5 of Mud Painting: Clean off the Mud

-This one got messy and my photographer (my husband) was busy, so I didn’t get pictures of this step.
+This one got messy and my photographer (my husband, Alex) was busy, so I didn’t get pictures of this step.
 You will want to do this outside.
-I sprayed the planter down with a hose for the most part and wiped away any excess mud with paper towels.
+I sprayed the planter down with a hose for the most part and wiped away any excess mud with paper towels… lots of them!
 You want the planter to have a pottery-like look, so be sure to wipe in the same direction each time.
 Be gentle when wiping to avoid the paint from chipping off.
-I like the small chips, but I am hiding a really big one in the back.
+I like the smaller chips, but I am hiding a really big one in the back.

 Step 6 of Mud Painting: Style your Creation

 Once the planter is dry, you can decorate with your new masterpiece!
 I love the way this one turned out!
 However, I don’t recommend filling your planter with real dirt (*facepalm*), but I forgot to buy Spanish moss, rocks didn’t look right, and I needed to snap some pictures for this post.
-Hopefully, I remember to replace it with moss before a niece or nephew finds it :/.
+Hopefully, I remember to replace it with moss before one of our younger nieces or nephews finds it :/.